Feb

 Why pathophysiology matters clinically

 Each layer of cold agglutinin disease pathophysiology maps to a distinct therapeutic and counseling implication.
-Treating CAD effectively requires recognizing which part of the cascade is driving a given patient’s symptoms, because no single intervention addresses all components of the disease.24
+Treating CAD effectively requires recognizing which part of the cascade is driving a given patient’s symptoms, because no single intervention addresses all components of the disease.24 The task is not to ask “how low is the hemoglobin?” but “which part of the cascade is dominant in this patient?

 Different interventions act at different levels of the cascade:25